 Especially under the scrutiny of the Bankruptcy Abuse Prevention and Consumer Protection Act regulations, filing for bankruptcy can take a strong account of past actions and mistakes.
 If these poor decisions have at all contributed to the debt being considered by the bankruptcy proceedings in question, the result can be a significant complication of a debtor’s bankruptcy petition and proceedings, even under Chapter 7 debt discharge rules.

 When entering into bankruptcy proceedings, knowing what comes next can be a tremendous source of peace of mind.
 For more information regarding your options during bankruptcy, contact a Birmingham bankruptcy lawyer from [firm-name], at [phone-number] today.

 The central focus of a Chapter 7 bankruptcy is the discharge of debts and what may or may not qualify for that process.
 The monetary awards of civil lawsuits that leave a debtor liable for damages exceeding their insurance limitation or in cases where a DUI defendant is driving without insurance are subject to special consideration in bankruptcy.
 As a result of these costly mistakes, the debtor may find the following debts considered non-dischargeable:

 Under normal circumstances, when regarding personal injury suits, the law permits the debtor to discharge this amount.
 However, in terms of a DUI-related settlement or judgment, the debtor will often be pressed into paying out these sums through a more feasible payment plan.

 If you have been charged with a DUI, the circumstances of your bankruptcy could be different than the standard procedure.
-To learn more about how DUI and other criminal charges can change the way bankruptcy works, contact a Birmingham bankruptcy attorney from GREENWAY BANKRUPTCY LAW, LLC, by calling (205) 324-4000.
+To learn more about how DUI and other criminal charges can change the way bankruptcy works, contact a Birmingham bankruptcy attorney from [firm-name], by calling [phone-number].